mfix22/emilyhansel.me/pages/choreography.md

 Co-choreographed by Robin Dekkers and Emily Hansel
 Performed by Emily Hansel

-A site-specific dance for film co-choreographed with Robert Dekkers for Post:ballet which premiered virtually on January 7, 2021.
+A site-specific dance for film co-choreographed with Robin Dekkers for Post:ballet which premiered virtually on January 7, 2021.

 {% video src="https://www.youtube.com/embed/uGBy0RYxghE?showinfo=0" height="240px"  /%}